jakesgordon/rack-rabbit/README.md

 Signals
 =======

-TODO: document signals
+Signals should be sent to the master process

-  * QUIT - quit
+  * HUP - reload config file and gracefully restart all workers (NOT IMPLEMENTED YET)
-  * TERM - terminate
+  * TERM/INT - quick shutdown kills all workers immediately
-  * INT  - interrupt
+  * QUIT - graceful shutdown, waits for workers to finish their current request before finishing
-  * TTIN - increase worker count
+  * TTIN - increase the number of worker processes by one
-  * TTOU - decrease worker count
+  * TTOU - decrease the number of worker processes by one

 Supported Platforms
 ===================